Inspire-com/candidate-homework/sysadmin.md

 ### CloudFormation ###

 Much of our work is managing the infrastructure on which we manage our systems.
-One of our mottos is *Infrastructure as Code*, and to this end, we heavily use AWS CloutFormation.
+One of our mottos is *Infrastructure as Code*, and to this end, we heavily use AWS CloudFormation.

 Please create a CloudFormation document that can be applied to AWS and configures the following structure.
 1) Instantiates a pair of s3 buckets.